 Over 6 furlongs, across several years of two-year-old analysis, this stride profile stands alone.
 Outlier territory.
 The kind of biomechanical pattern that breaks predictive models.

 For two-year-olds in truly run races over 6 furlongs, 80% cluster around 2.30-2.40 average SPS.
+Extremely Zain was nowhere near that range.

+So what we’re seeing is genuinely freakish.
 In the Newcastle race, Extremely Zain displayed a stride with stamina characteristics while competing in a sprint environment.
 All other horses in the race showed sprint stride signatures.

 Middle-distance horses debuting in sprints typically adapt—striding faster to compete.
 Extremely Zain’s stride data shows none of the characteristic sprint adaptations.
 Either he didn’t adapt, or his baseline stamina stride is off the scale.